nbrideau/nbrideau/README.md

 ### Neil Brideau - Software Engineer.

 I cut my teeth programming in BASIC on the Atari 1600XL.
 I have decades of experience encompasing a vast array of technologies.
 Mostly centered around back-end development including databases, network programming, multithreaded programming.
-Most of this has been centered on Linux, Gentoo user since 2001, but I have experience on all other platforms.
+Most of this has been centered on Linux, Gentoo user since 2001.

 ---